Emmy241/-cybersecurity-intern-task-emmanuel-ajayi/README.md

 - [x] Part 3: Incident Response Plan
 - [x] AI Usage Documentation

----

 ## Brief Note

-My approach focused on identifying realistic, high-impact security risks relevant to a growing multi-tenant SaaS platform.
-I prioritized attack surfaces that pose the greatest risk to data confidentiality, platform integrity, and enterprise trust, and approached each task from both attacker and defender perspectives.
-The recommendations emphasize practical, implementable controls aligned with real-world engineering and operational constraints.
+This assessment was approached from a real-world security perspective, focusing on identifying high-impact risks relevant to a multi-tenant SaaS platform preparing for enterprise adoption.
+Emphasis was placed on practical threat modeling, clear technical reasoning, and realistic defensive and incident response strategies aligned with how security teams operate in production environments